k3rn31p4nic/snappy-docs/snaps/philosophy.md

 So, use `$SNAP_USER_DATA` for user data.
 If you have global configuration that should be readable by multiple users, read and write to `$SNAP_DATA`.
 Remember that this last path is only writable by the root user though.

-You can have your wrapper script using the same environment variable technique than described on the first stanza.
+Your wrapper script can use the same environment variable technique described in the [Relocatable Code](#relocatable-code) section.
 Another strategy is to unconditionally `cd` to `$SNAP_USER_DATA`.

 ## Common vs versioned path.